Cognitive Training for Language Models: Towards General Capabilities via Cross-Entropy Games: Streamlined Xent Games

 \subsubsection{Approximate Verifiable Reward Games}

 When verification and scoring is easier than construction, a judge model can be used to enforce legality of player moves and score plausibility.
-As explained in Section \ref{subsec:verification-vs-construction}, such well-trained judge, even if imperfect, can provide a continuous signal: reward in a verifiable task is thus turned into a continuous signal that can drive search optimization.
+As explained in Section \ref{subsec:verification-vs-construction}, such a well-trained judge, even if imperfect, can provide a continuous signal: reward in a verifiable task is thus turned into continuous feedback that can drive parameter optimization.

 One may worry that the player will discover ways to exploit the judge biases rather than solve the intended verifiable task.
-While it is always possible to add an external reward for truly solving the problem, the Xent Games usage relies on transfer across games: if reward hacking is too easy, we conjecture that the model will not learn new generalizable capabilities, and such game will be filtered out when games are selected in the curriculum.
+While it is always possible to add an external reward for truly solving the problem, the Xent Games usage relies on transfer across games: if reward hacking is too easy, we conjecture that the model will not learn new generalizable capabilities, and such a game will be filtered out when games are selected in the curriculum.

-Examples of such verifiable reward games include e.g. chess and mathematical proofs (as discussed in \cite{hongler-emil}).: \begin{itemize} \item Chess.
-Games like chess can be used to define Xent Game, based on a judge model which is strong enough to 1. recognize legal moves 2. evaluate positions.
-A game map is a chess position.
-Two players alternatively output moves, ensure function enforce each move's validity.
-After a fixed number of steps, or at termination, the score is defined from to the judge's cross-entropy difference between statements such as ``white is winning'' and ``black is winning''. \item Mathematical proofs.
-Let us again assume that a judge model $\mathcal{J}$ is strong enough to 1. estimate the correctness of short formal proofs (for exemple, in Lean) and 2. evaluate the plausibility of mathematical proof sketches written in English.
+Examples of such verifiable reward games include chess and mathematical proofs (as discussed in \cite{hongler-emil}): \begin{itemize} \item Chess.
+Games like chess can be used to define Xent Games, based on a judge model which is strong enough to 1. recognize legal moves and 2. evaluate positions.
+A game map in this case is a chess position.
+Two players alternately output moves, ensure functions enforce each move's validity.
+After a fixed number of steps, or at termination, the score is defined from the judge's cross-entropy difference between statements such as ``white is winning'' and ``black is winning''. \item Mathematical proofs.
+Let us again assume that a judge model $\mathcal{J}$ is strong enough to 1. estimate the correctness of short formal proofs (for example, in Lean) and 2. evaluate the plausibility of mathematical proof sketches written in English.
 We can adapt the debate protocol of \cite{cghcl-i,cghcl-ii}, where two agents explore a tree of proof sketches: the prover wants to maximize the plausibility of the proof by adding details, while the skeptic wants to minimize it by asking for details.
 The economic rewards of the SPRIG protocol are then replaced by xent terms using the judge model, defining a zero-sum Xent Game. \end{itemize}